Advice for the Class of 2020 from a Graduate of the 2008 Recession

 What was the job hunting experience like during the 2008 recession?

-Well, taking so many low-level positions in a cutthroat industry was like an ego boot camp, that’s for sure.
-They showed me that I never know everything, that I am always there to learn, but also there to add value.
-Also, working for free really makes you evaluate if what you’re doing is your passion.
+Working for free really makes you evaluate if what you’re doing is your passion.
 Is it worth the hours and the long days plus the work you’re doing for money?
 I was exhausted, but I knew I was on the right track to something.

-This is an unprecedented time, a time that will likely be more difficult than the world I graduated into.
-Be kind to yourself, be gentle, and be honest.
-Do what makes you feel like the most organic version of yourself, and take chances.
 It’s okay if you have to live with your parents for a while.
 It’s okay if you have to take a job you hate for a while.
 But on the side, do something that makes you happy.
-The time will pass no matter what, and we will come out of the recession at some point.
-So, where do you want to be when that happens?
-Don’t let this hold you back from having the life you want.
+Time will pass no matter what, so where do you want to be when that happens?
+Don’t let difficult times hold you back from having the life you want.

 Leave a Reply